About George Mason

 The university president developed George Mason's Vision Statement, after discussions with many others who care about the future of this vibrant institution, to give clarity to George Mason's fundamental character and aspirations.
 The vision is forward-looking and identifies the distinctive attributes and strengths of the university that are believed to be most important to its future.

 The Innovative University for the Information Society

-We are ready: In an age that demands originality and imagination, George Mason is the region's most innovative university.
-George Mason will
+We are ready: In an age that demands originality and imagination, George Mason is among the nation's most innovative universities.

 by Alan G. Merten

 A Distributed University

 George Mason University is a distributed university with three campuses in Fairfax, Arlington, and Prince William counties, and two satellite sites in Herndon and Reston.
 Each campus has a distinctive academic focus that plays a critical role in the economy of its region.
 At each campus, students and faculty have access to all the university's resources, while duplication of programs and support services is minimized through the use of technology.
 In addition to the campus facilities, the university offers programs at the Herndon Training Center at the Center for Innovative Technology (CIT) and on the Internet.

 The Fairfax Campus, situated on 677 acres of wooded land, offers a wealth of opportunities beyond the numerous academic programs and continues to be the principal center for undergraduate residence and life.
 The resident student population is expected to grow to 5,000 over the next five years as new residential units are constructed.

 The George W. Johnson Center, the first building of its ind in the country, fosters university-wide learning by integrating students' curricular and extracurricular activities and by strengthening relationships between the university's communities.